geodeepak/Seismolive/Python-3-Pitfalls.md

 ```

 ### decode and encode
+It's pretty simple: _always_ use `str`, unless communicating externally, because you should use a definite encoding.
+In other words, all file reading should be decoded (either through the text mode, or loading binary and decoding manually) and all file writing should be encoded.
+Python 2 allows you to be a bit lazy and mix the two; Python 3 does not.

+The typical pitfall is: Our tests are reading bytes but not decoding them, and the writes in the new code are not encoding the strings to bytes.

 A single code base bytes and str support for python 2 and 3 is quite a challenge.
 The following examples shows how the following python 3 decode encode can work with python 2:

 #### python 3